Red Miller

-Robert "Red" Miller (October 31, 1927 – September 27, 2017) was an American football coach.
+Robert "Red" Miller (October 31, 1927 – September 27, 2017) was an American professional football coach.
 He served as the head coach for the Denver Broncos of the National Football League (NFL) from 1977 to 1980.
 In his first year as Denver's head coach, he led the 1977 Broncos to Super Bowl XII, where they lost to the Dallas Cowboys.
 Miller was also the head coach of the Denver Gold of the United States Football League (USFL) for one season, in 1983.

 Early life and career

 Born and raised in Macomb, Illinois, Miller attended Macomb Public Schools and Western Illinois University, where he was later a star player and coach for the Leathernecks football team.
 He began his coaching career at high schools in Astoria and Canton, Illinois, and at Carthage College.

 Assistant coach

-Miller was an assistant coach with Lou Saban at Western Illinois in the late 1950s before joining Saban with the Boston Patriots of the newly-formed American Football League (AFL) in 1960.
+Miller was an assistant coach with Lou Saban at Western Illinois in the late 1950s before joining Saban with the Boston Patriots of the newly formed American Football League (AFL) in 1960.
 He also was an assistant with Buffalo Bills (1962), Denver Broncos (1963–1965), St. Louis Cardinals (1966–1970), Baltimore Colts (1971–1972), and New England Patriots (1973–1976) before rejoining the Broncos as head coach.